Last Updated: April 28, 2021

 Who doesn’t like personalized things?
 We’re all digging feeling like the most special snowflakes.

-Make the subject line interesting and concise for mobile users.
+Make the subject line interesting and concise for mobile users as 35% of people will open the email based on the subject line only.
 Using numbers and emojis is a great way to do that.
 And keep it short.
 Most people have thin patience and short attention spans.

 8. Social media makes for 39% of the most-used apps.